 If you are denied readmission, or are not able to submit the Readmission Application due to your previous academic record, and wish to appeal, you should submit your official appeal using the Academic Appeal Request form in the University Forms section of your campus.
 All appeals will only be accepted in writing.
 Your appeal will be denied if your previous failing grades were due to not submitting any work in the classroom after the first week.

 All appeal decisions will be sent to your primary email address on record.
-If your appeal is denied, you may still appeal in writing to the next level by emailing your appeal to email@example.com stating that you are submitting a second level appeal.
+If your appeal is denied, you may resubmit your appeal using the official form, stating that you are submitting a second level appeal.
 If the second level request is not received within 30-days from original denial, the denial decision will be final.
 Any decision taken by an executive academic committee will be considered final.
 If you were previously denied for an appeal, you will no longer be eligible to appeal for further consideration of readmission.